News24.com | WATCH | Top Democrat Pelosi rips up Donald Trump speech

 Following U.S. President Donald Trump's State of the Union speech, House speaker Nancy Pelosi ripped a paper copy of the speech behind the president's back.
 Soon after, she explained to reporters why she tore it up.

-A bitter feud between U.S. President Donald Trump and top Democrat Nancy Pelosi boiled over at his State of the Union speech on Tuesday, with Trump denying her a...
-Reuters Also reported by •Reuters India
+A bitter feud between U.S. President Donald Trump and top Democrat Nancy Pelosi boiled over at his State of the Union speech on Tuesday, with Trump snubbing...
+France 24 Also reported by •RTTNews •Independent •FT.com

 Tweets about this